seangoodvibes/DelugeDocs/docs/documentation/getting-started/device-overview/shortcuts.md

 # Shortcuts

 Shortcuts are the fastest way to execute actions on the Deluge.

-Examples of actions that can be executed using shortcuts include:

-- Clearing notes and automation
-- Copy / pasting notes and automation
-- Changing sound parameters
-- Transposing a clip
-- Rotating a clip
-- Entering notes with Euclidean sequencing
-- Adjusting a note's velocity, probability, iteration and fill settings
-- Adjusting the length of an audio clip sample without introducing timestretching
-- and many more

-This page will provide a listing of the various shortcuts that exist on the Deluge.

-In the future, an Actions menu will also be created on the Deluge to execute all of these actions without needing to memorize these shortcuts.

 ## All Views